Adult Scholarships

 Salem Glen is a neighborhood of roughly 400 homes spanning Clemmons in Forsyth County and Davidson County.
 In 2019, a group of neighbors met to learn more about how to help students continue their education.
 The Salem Glen group designed and launched a special college assistance program ‐‐‐ financial assistance plus a mentor from the Salem Glen neighborhood who could help the student navigate returning to college.

 The program awards financial assistance with a two-year degree or career certification program from Forsyth Tech or DDCC.
 Also, it provides a mentor pairing to scholarship recipients to help the student navigate their education and career path.
 Mentors will be selected volunteers from the Salem Glen neighborhood.
-Eligible applicants must be an adult student and residents of Forsyth or Davidson Counties, demonstrate financial need, and plan to attend and meet the requirements for admission to Forsyth Tech or DCCC.

 The Wayne C. Matthews Continuing Education Award